DoctorLogicProduct/dltest/landing-pages/eye-care-professional-marketing-get-started.md

   img_alignment: Left
   class: ''
   headline: Only Pay For The Clicked Ads
-  text: 'Online advertising allows you to show your ads to the people who are likely
+  text: 'Google Ads (Pay-Per-Click) allows you to show your ads to the people who
-    to be interested in your products and services while filtering out folks who aren''t.
+    are likely to be interested in your products and services while filtering out folks who aren''t.
 And you can track whether those people clicked your ads.
-Google Ads allows you to take advantage of the benefits of online advertising: show your ads to the right people, in the right place, and at the right time.
 Google Ads offers several benefits, here are 6 key reasons why it''s important for your practice:'
   btn: []
   wistia-link: []
   img: "/uploads/seo-performance (3).jpg"